 Grand Alliance D-Day Prerequisites: The Most Important Combat Contribution to VE Day by the US & British

-Foremost, the British and Americans were still 12-18 away from winning the Battle of the Atlantic, the largely war-long German campaign of attrition by the Kriegsmarine – German Navy- and it’s U-Boats seeking to strangle the British into surrender by sinking vital supply convoys to the island nation.
+Foremost, the British and Americans were still 12-18 months away from winning the Battle of the Atlantic, the largely war-long German campaign of attrition by the Kriegsmarine – German Navy- and it’s U-Boats seeking to strangle the British wartime economy, forcing the British into surrender by sinking vital supply convoys to the island nation.

 The cross-channel invasion, later dubbed Operation Overlord, necessitated the amassing of troops, military equipment, naval forces and other materials in the British Isles.
 Furthermore, the requisite logistical support for Allied armies on the Continent could not be confidently executed while the German U-boat threat remained.